 APA stands for the American Psychological Association, and they publish a style guide that is updated regularly called the Publication Manual of the American Psychological Association.

 The University of Calgary in Qatar (UCQ) has chosen to follow APA guidelines for referencing and formatting because it is the style used by most nursing researchers.
 Many nursing journals use APA for publishing articles, so it is very important that those in the nursing profession know and understand the requirements.
-The guidelines provided here follow the 6th edition of the APA publication manual.

 What does APA require?

 At UCQ, an APA-style paper may also be called a scholarly or academic paper.
 The requirements may differ from one professor to another, but you will be expected to include some or all of the elements displayed in the tabs on the left side of this screen.
 APA updated its guidelines with the publication of the 7th edition of its publication manual (October 2019).
 Ask your instructor which edition they want you to follow.